What is the Mellon Mays Fellowship?

 How do you select fellows?

-A selection committee comprised of faculty and administrators will review applications and choose a slate of semi-finalists for interviews.
+A selection committee comprising faculty and administrators will review applications and choose a slate of semi-finalists for interviews.
 Applications are typically due in mid-March and decisions made in mid-April.
-Typically, five students are selected as Mellon Mays Undergraduate fellows and an additional 3-5 students as Princeton Mellon Mays Residential Associates.
+Typically, five students are selected as Mellon Mays Undergraduate Fellows.

 We weigh the following criteria in selecting fellows: